elanatframework/Code_behind/README.md

 # Code_behind
-This library is a programming model based on the MVC structure, which provides the possibility of creating dynamic aspx files (similar to standard .NET) in .NET Core and has high serverside independence.
+This library is a programming model based on the MVC structure, which provides the possibility of creating dynamic aspx files (similar to .NET standard) in .NET Core and has high serverside independence.
 <b>Soon we will expand this project so that in future versions you can experience both MVC and Code-Behind without coding in the view.</b>

 By using Code_behind, we will soon migrate Elanat framework from .NET Standard to .NET Core; during the migration, if we need to have simpler coding and need more maneuvers to do coding, we will add new features to Code_behind.